 Combined pulmonary fibrosis and emphysema (CPFE) syndrome is a rare and emerging combination of emphysema and fibrosis.
 In this syndrome two individual disease states, pulmonary fibrosis and emphysema coexist and presents into a distinct disease state that differs from either of the two components.
-Typical radiological finding in chest Computed Tomography (CT) images reveals emphysema in the upper lobe of the lungs, fibrosis in the lower lobe of the lung^[1] and honeycombing.^[2] These patients have a different natural history, complications, and mortality than those with pulmonary fibrosis or emphysema alone.
-There is a strong male predominance^[3] and the majority of patients are current or former heavy smokers.
+Typical radiological finding in chest Computed Tomography (CT) images reveals emphysema in the upper lobe of the lungs, fibrosis in the lower lobe of the lung[1] and honeycombing.[2]
+These patients have a different natural history, complications, and mortality than those with pulmonary fibrosis or emphysema alone.
+There is a strong male predominance and the majority of patients are current or former heavy smokers.
 Major symptoms include dyspnea on exertion in almost all patients and a chronic productive or non-productive cough.
-Patients diagnosed with

-Access this article online Quick Response code

-CPFE have predominantly bilateral crackles in the lower lung zones, while some patients can have wheezing and diminished breath sounds.
-Other possible signs and symptoms consist of finger clubbing, hypoxemia and chest pain.
-[4] The association was first described as a syndrome by Cottin in 2005, named "CPFE," which is characterized by exertional dyspnea, upper-lobe emphysema and lower-lobe fibrosis, preserved lung volume and severely diminished capacity of gas exchange.
-[5] Treatments for CPFE patients with severe pulmonary hypertension are less effective other than lung transplantation.
-[6]
+Patients diagnosed with CPFE have predominantly bilateral crackles in the lower lung zones, while some patients can have wheezing and diminished breath sounds.
+Other possible signs and symptoms consist of finger clubbing, hypoxemia and chest pain.[3]
+The association was first described as a syndrome by Cottin in 2005, named

+Access this article online

+Website: www.ijaims.in Quick Response code

+1

+"CPFE," which is characterized by exertional dyspnea, upperlobe emphysema and lower-lobe fibrosis, preserved lung volume and severely diminished capacity of gas exchange.
+[4] Treatments for CPFE patients with severe pulmonary hypertension are less effective other than lung transplantation.
+[5]